metablaster/WindowsFirewallRuleset/Modules/Ruleset.Test/Help/en-US/Reset-TestDrive.md

 ### -Force

 Skip prompting clearing non default test drive.
-This parameter has no effect if the function is run with non standard user privileges.
+This parameter has no effect if the function is run as Administrator.

 ```yaml
 Type: System.Management.Automation.SwitchParameter